 - 5.1.
-The Customer shall provide and maintain a full business (IFB) phone line and telephone for voice communications terminating inside the substation control house.
+The Customer shall provide and maintain a full business (IFB) phone line and telephone for voice communications terminating inside the substation control cubicle.
 This phone shall be direct dial and not go through the Customer's main switchboard or extension.
 This phone shall have a cord extendable such that the front of the relay panels and SCADA RTU are visible from the phone.
 This line may also be used by CNP for remote interrogation of meters. - 5.2.
-CNP shall provide additional 1FB communication line(s) from the telephone company for EPS Generation metering, as required, terminating at the Customer's telephone demarcation point. - 5.3.
-CNP shall provide a separate 4 wire data communication line(s) from the telephone company, terminating at the Customer's telephone demarcation point.
-This communication line will be used for the SCADA RTU to transmit real time data to CNP RTO.
-The Customer shall supply the name and telephone number of a representative for purposes of co-ordinating the installation of these line(s).
-See Figure 1 for a typical Customer Substation Communications Block Diagram.
-For generator substations, CNP will install two SCADA communication lines.
-The second line shall be for a back up RTU for redundant generator data.
-See Figure 2 for a typical generator substation Communications Block Diagram. - 5.4.
-For new substations the Customer shall provide and install a communication cable with multiple pairs between the telephone service provider demarcation point and the substation control house.
-These communication circuits will terminate at the SCADA RTU cabinet and metering cabinet(s).
-At existing customer substations it may be necessary to install additional cable if there are no existing spares available. - 5.5.
-CNP, at its option, may use SCADA Radio (952/928 MHz FM) for the SCADA communication circuit specified in section 5.3.
-The requirements of the radio, antenna, and associated equipment will be determined by CNP.
-The Customer shall provide a location for this equipment less than fifty feet from the SCADA RTU. - 5.6.
+CNP shall provide additional communication line(s) from the telephone company for EPS Generation metering and SCADA as required, terminating at the Customer's telephone demarcation point. - 5.3.
+The Customer shall supply the name and telephone number of a representative for purposes of co-ordinating the installation of these line(s). - 5.4.
+The Customer shall provide communication cable with multiple pairs between the telephone service provider demarcation point and the substation control cubicle for use by CNP.
+If there are not enough pairs the customer shall install new cable to provide the needed pairs. - 5.5.
+The customer shall provide wall space for the installation of a CNP Telecommunications cabinet and telephone board.
+The CNP Telecom cabinet shall be 3' x 3' x 3' and swing out.
+Clearance of 30" in front of the door shall be reserved for maintenance access.
+See the CNP Substation Telecom Board Design specification for details on the Telecom board. - 5.6.
 The telephone communication circuit(s) shall be specified to operate in the event of power failure.
 The communication line shall remain operational in the event a line conditioner or loopback device fails.